-I’ll mix up the menu with various vegetable side dishes, give my turkey brine a tweak every few years, and (much to my husband’s dismay) refuse to allow both mashed potatoes and potato gratin Dauphinois to simultaneously grace the table,
+I’ll mix up the menu with various vegetable side dishes, give my turkey brine a tweak every few years, and even allow both mashed potatoes and potato gratin Dauphinois to simultaneously grace the table,

 Oddly enough, even though one half of my family were reserved Lutherans and the other half were crazy Italians, there was never a turf war on the Thanksgiving stuffing front.

 Fast forward to the Real Thanksgiving set in my Real Home in 2007, when I started pulling together my first attempt at the Thanksgiving timeline only to realize the secret stuffing recipe was missing.

 Oh god.
 My family heirloom stuffing is basically torn from the pages of Bon Appetit.

 Talk about embarrassing.
 What I had thought was a recipe passed down through generations is pretty much the most basic stuffing preparation on the planet.

 Oh well.
 With all the bells and whistles going on at my table, it’s good to have something simple

-- 1 stick unsalted butter
+- 8 tablespoons (1 stick) unsalted butter

-- 2 yellow onions, minced
+- 1 large yellow onion, minced

-- 6 sticks celery, minced
+- 6 celery stalks, minced

 - 1/2 teaspoon kosher salt

 - 2 tablespoons fresh flat-leaf parsley, minced